mchaov/personal-page/site/articles/react-hooks-vs-fp.md

 ## Complex components become hard to understand

 Yes - a 300 line class/function/method is difficult to understand, so what?
 How does hooks solve this?
-How is 300 line hook easier to understand than anything else with similar LoK.
+How is a 300 line hook easier to understand than anything else with similar LoK.

 The authors claim that class methods such as: `componentDidMount`, `componentDidUpdate`, `componentWillUnmount`; can be confusing and scary.
 So they replaced them with 1 function with one hell of a signature...